John Antrobus

-John Arthur Antrobus (born 2 July 1933) is an English playwright and screenwriter.
-He has written extensively for stage, screen, TV and radio, including the epic World War II play, Crete and Sergeant Pepper at the Royal Court.
-He authored the children's book series Ronnie, which includes Help!
+John Arthur Antrobus (2 July 1933 – 16 December 2025) was an English playwright and screenwriter.
+He wrote extensively for stage, screen, television and radio, including the epic World War II play Crete and Sergeant Pepper at the Royal Court.
+Antrobus authored the children's book series Ronnie, which includes Help!
 I am a Prisoner in a Toothpaste Factory.

+Life and career

-Early life
+Early years

-John Arthur Antrobus was born at Woolwich, London.
-His father was a regimental sergeant-major in the Royal Horse Artillery, and the family was stationed at the School of Artillery in Larkhill, on the edge of Salisbury Plain.
-After attending Bishop Wordsworth's School in Salisbury, Wiltshire, Selhurst Grammar School, Croydon, and King Edward VII Nautical College, London, where he was an apprentice deck officer in the Merchant Navy from 1950 to 1952, Antrobus attended the Royal Military Academy Sandhurst, serving with the East Surrey Regiment from 1952 to 1955, but rebelled and dropped out of the Army.
+John Arthur Antrobus was born in Woolwich, London, on 2 July 1933.
+His father was a regimental sergeant-major in the Royal Horse Artillery and the family was stationed at the School of Artillery in Larkhill on the edge of Salisbury Plain.
+After attending Bishop Wordsworth's School in Salisbury, Selhurst Grammar School in Croydon and King Edward VII Nautical College in London where he was an apprentice deck officer in the Merchant Navy from 1950 to 1952, Antrobus attended the Royal Military Academy Sandhurst, serving with the East Surrey Regiment from 1952 to 1955, but rebelled and dropped out of the army.